Application to the department's graduate programs must be made online through the Graduate School of Arts and Sciences.

-A. If you took the TOEFL or IELTS exam when applying to a graduate program at another institution and scored above the Columbia GSAS minimum requirement of 100 (IBT), 600 (PBT), or 7.5 (IELTS), you may fulfill the English proficiency requirement by uploading a scanned copy of the score report to the online application.
-However, if you did not score above the Columbia GSAS required minimum or do not have a copy of your old results, you must retake the exam.
+A. Applicants who took the TOEFL or IELTS exam when applying to a graduate program at another institution and scored above the Columbia GSAS minimum requirement of 100 (IBT), 600 (PBT), or 7.5 (IELTS) may fulfill the English proficiency requirement by uploading a scanned copy of the score report to the online application.
+However, students who did not score above the Columbia GSAS required minimum or do not have a copy of their old results must retake the exam.

 Note: Applicants who upload a copy of the old score report should send an email to [email protected] after they have submitted their application to request that the English proficiency test requirement be removed from their application record.

 Q. Are international applicants treated the same as American applicants in consideration for admission and financial support?

 Q. What are the main criteria that determine the likelihood of being accepted into the program?

 A. The department primarily seeks evidence that the applicant will make an excellent professional political scientist.
 There are no weights assigned to the separate components of the application, and the faculty members of the admissions committee review each component carefully.

 Q. I am pursuing other academic opportunities for the coming year.
 If I receive a grant to conduct research abroad, will I have to mention it on my application?
 If I were to get it, can I also incorporate it into my Ph.D. program or will I have to defer my admission into the program?